Uniswap/Neutrofill/README.md

 - Automated cross-chain token rebalancing via bridging using the Across Protocol
 - Automated single-chain token rebalancing via swaps using the Uniswap API

+A hosted version can be accessed at [neutrofill.com](https://neutrofill.com) — note that this service is meant to serve as a reference for demonstration purposes and no guarantees about its uptime or reliability are provided.

+This project is mostly meant to serve as a starting point until more mature standards like the Open Intents Framework have fully integrated with The Compact.

 ## Getting Started

 ### Prerequisites